Before You Arrive

 Tell Everyone You’re Coming

 Use social media to tell everyone you’re attending the Symposium.
-Get your patients, hospitals, or practices excited that you’ll be bringing back groundbreaking research.
-Remember to use the official hashtag: #GI18.
+Get your patients, hospital, or practice excited that you’ll be bringing back groundbreaking research.
+Remember to use the official hashtag: #GI19.

 San Francisco is a Destination

 While you’ll spend the majority of your time attending sessions, familiarize yourself with what San Francisco has to offer in order to explore the city at night.
 Check out Plan Your Trip for a sampling of how to spend your downtime as well as local cuisine that can’t be missed.

 Look at the Exhibitor List and decide which companies you want to visit.
 Exhibits are open Thursday and Friday.
 Narrow down which pharmaceutical company, scientific publisher, advocacy group, or technology-based organization’s table you plan to stop by and don’t forget to check out the Symposium cosponsors’ tables to take advantage of special promotions.

 Attendees generally adhere to a business dress code.
 With more than 3,000 people in the convention center, we have a wide variety of temperature preferences to accommodate, so please remember to dress in layers.
 Stay comfortable by bringing an extra layer in case the air conditioning is a little colder than you would prefer.
 Be sure to wear comfortable shoes to navigate the Moscone West building and San Francisco’s famous hills.

 Remember to also pack your laptop, tablet, smartphone, and chargers.
 A notebook, pens, and business cards are helpful as well.
 Stay hydrated by bringing a water bottle to refill at one of the water stations throughout Moscone West.
 If you registered in advance, remember to bring your badge.